 10. Paused Sumo Leg Press

-The paused sumo leg press is an amazing exercise you can add to your workout program.
+The paused sumo leg press is an amazing exercise to add to your workout program.
 This is a more advanced version of the leg press.
 Here, you pause for a second at the bottom to put extra tension on the legs.
 This can be used by powerlifters who want to focus on improving their depth in squats.

 Targeted muscles – Glutes, hamstrings, and quads